The Maximum Number of Pentagons in a Planar Graph: Abstract

 \section{Abstract}

-Hakimi and Schmeichel considered the problem of maximizing the number of cycles of a given length in an $n$-vertex planar graph.
-They determined this number exactly for triangles and 4-cycles and conjectured the solution to the problem for 5-cycles.
-We confirm their conjecture.
+In 1979, Hakimi and Schmeichel considered the problem of maximizing the number of cycles of a given length in an $n$-vertex planar graph.
+They precisely determined the maximum number of triangles and $4$-cycles and presented a conjecture for the maximum number of pentagons.
+In this work, we confirm their conjecture.
+Even more, we characterize the $n$-vertex, planar graphs with the maximum number of pentagons.